-The mission of the 100 Black Men of Omaha (100) is "to improve the quality of life in Omaha by helping our youth reach their fullest potential."
+The mission of the 100 Black Men of Omaha (100) is "to improve the quality of life in Omaha by helping our youth to be Respectful, Responsible and Ready to Lead."
 We seek to achieve our mission through Mentoring, Education, Health & Wellness and Economic Empowerment programs.
 Our programs include Leadership and Mentoring Academy, Striving for Success Black Male Summit, African American History Challenge, 100 Saturday Academy, Real Men Read and Real Men Greet.

 Today the 100 is one of over 100 chapters internationally that make up the 100 Black Men of America, Inc., an alliance of leading African-American men of business, industry, public affairs and government.
 For an organization with an operating budget of just over $400,000, it is both effective and efficient, with the funding it utilizes.
 Since its inception, the 100 remains a visible and viable resource for the Omaha community and continues to do its part to improve the quality of life for all Omaha citizens.